kouzios/recipe-book-frontend/README.md

-# recipe-book-frontend
+## Introduction

-The frontend for my basic recipe book application.
-Intended primarily for learning purposes.
+Sample frontend for recipe book

+## Running the program

+Run the project by typing the following command in the project directory.

+### `npm start`